laacz/advent-of-code/2024/readme.md

 It was an easy basic geometry/vectors, but the accompanying text for part2 almost mislead me.
 Nothing especially hard about today.

 ![Testcase visualization](https://raw.githubusercontent.com/laacz/advent-of-code/main/2024/day08/tests.png?raw=true)

+## Day 9

+Without a coffee cup or two, I could not understand the task at first.
+When I did, defragmentation it was.

+On the first attempt, I was trying to be smart with intervals, etc. Overengineered a bit to a point where I had no clue what I was doing.
+Then tried to work with strings.
+It was fine, but, of course, nobody realized that there are larger indices than 255 :) Rewriting to `[]int` was a breeze.

+Second part took a lot more time than needed, as I am well too keen to introduce off-by-one errors.